LuxoftAKutsan/sdl_evolution/proposals/nnnn-http-app-service.md

 ## Motivation

-In case if cellular data in vehicle is not available but it required for Policies, SDL may request perform HTTP request and HTTP App service.
+In case if cellular data in vehicle is not available but it required for Policies, SDL may perform HTTP request via HTTP App service.

 Robust internet connection required for :
  - Policy update
  - System updates
- - Vehicle staatus monitoring
+ - Vehicle status monitoring
  - Emergency event

 SDL should provide internet connection through mobile within HTTP service in case if in vehicle cellular is down.